Prince William And Kate In Paris: Is ‘Dad Dancing’ Controversy Now In The Past?

 A post shared by Kensington Palace (@kensingtonroyal) on

-The visit to France comes not long after Prince William had been in the news for reportedly going on a “guys only” trip to the Swiss alps by himself, leaving behind his wife and two children, George and Charlotte.
+The visit to France comes not long after Prince William had been in the news for reportedly going on a “guys only” trip to the Swiss Alps by himself, leaving behind his wife and two children, George and Charlotte.
 During the trip, Prince William was reportedly spotted partying with his friends and was also seen in the company of a “mystery woman,” per Vanity Fair.

 Prince William was reportedly caught “dad dancing” on film as well.
 It was later revealed that Kate was most likely unhappy with her husband’s behavior during the ski trip, according to a source who spoke with Vanity Fair.